-Introduces fundamental concepts of federal, state, and city government, political ideals and standards of political morality in our democracy compared to contrasting ideologies.
+Introduces fundamental concepts of American government, political ideals and questions of current interest.
+Develops understanding to promote participation.

 PSY 041 - Psychology.
 (CP)

 Studies motivation and behavior patterns and the complex influences in our culture.
 Designed to encourage a scientific examination of human nature.